uelkerd/governance-token-distribution-analyzer/docs/governance_token_prd.md

 ### FR1: Multi-Protocol Data Collection
 The system must collect governance-related data from multiple blockchain protocols including token distribution information, governance proposal data, and voting participation metrics.
 The initial implementation must support Compound, Uniswap, and Aave protocols with an extensible architecture allowing additional protocols to be integrated without major code restructuring.

+**Status:** ✅ Complete.
+Live data integration for Compound, Uniswap, and Aave is implemented and validated.
+Robust fallback logic ensures the system works even if some APIs are unavailable.

 **Acceptance Criteria:**
 - Successfully retrieves current token holder distribution data for each supported protocol
 - Collects historical governance proposal information including proposal outcomes and participation rates